DIBSMethodsMeetings/dibsmethodsmeetings.github.io/_posts/2022-01-28-matlab-basics.md

-+ all sorts of buttons up top
+And, all sorts of buttons up top

-# 3. Data types and operations
+# 4. Data types and operations {#datatype}

 Let's start with the basic data types in MATLAB.
 This is not a comprehensive list, but you can learn more data types here: [https://www.mathworks.com/help/matlab/data-types.html](https://www.mathworks.com/help/matlab/data-types.html).